The Stresses of Caregiving

 When to say “No”

 Often, caregivers are pulled in multiple directions.
 In addition to the demands of caregiving, you may feel compelled to meet the demands of your immediate and extended family, your friends, and your employer.
 Learn how to say “No” to the demands of others when you are overwhelmed or need a break.
 It is your right to say “No” to extra demands on your time without feeling guilty.

 Many families find it frustrating to communicate with a loved one who has dementia.
 The person with dementia may repeat questions over and over or mistake you for someone else.
 It is important to remember that the person with dementia cannot control behavior caused by their disease.
 They do not need to be corrected or grounded in “reality.”
 You can distract them or just agree with them as a way to reduce your frustration.

 It can be helpful, however, to learn more about dementia and effective communication techniques which will ease your frustration.
 For example, use simple, direct statements, and place yourself close when speaking to a person with a cognitive disorder.
 Try not to argue about unimportant things such as what the date is.
 Allow extra time to accomplish tasks such as dressing.
-Remember, people with dementia often react more to our feelings than our words.
+Remember, people with dementia often react more to our feelings than to our words.
 Finding ways to be calm can help you to gain cooperation.
-See FCA's Fact Sheet: Behavior Management Strategies (Dementia) for more helpful strategies.
+See FCAʼs fact sheet Caregiver’s Guide to Understanding Dementia Behaviors for more helpful strategies.